arthurvinice/PONG/README.md

 # PONG

 ## Description
 This is a simple PONG game developed in C++ using the Raylib library.
-The game is a digital version of the classic arcade game Pong, where one players control paddles to bounce the ball and score points.
+The game is a version of the classic arcade game Pong, where one players control paddles to bounce the ball and score points.

 ## Features
 - Paddle control for human player